hmchen47/DataScience/ML/MLNN-Hinton/13-BeliefNets.md

     + treating the stochastic binary states as a sample from the true posterior distribution given the data
     + applying maximum likelihood learning
       + not for recognition weights which just used to get the approximate sample
-      + the generative weights to define the model
+      + but the generative weights to define the model
     + driving the system in the forward pass w/ the recognition weights to learn the generative weights
   + Sleep phase
     + use generative weights to generate samples from the model